William Backhouse Astor biography

-William Backhouse Astor was born on September 19, 1792, in New York City.
+William Backhouse Astor was born on September 19, 1792, in New York, New York.
 The second son of John Jacob Astor, the creator of the now-prestigious Astor family's immense wealth, William was named after a business associate of his father.
 He attended boarding school in Connecticut, later studying at the University of Heidelberg and the University of Göttingen in Germany.

 Inheriting the Astor Family Fortune